picturesbyrobots/td-completes-me/README.md

 # What is this?
-This is a combo TOX/VSCode extension that leverages the Language Server protocal to send a list of context sensitive auto-completion items to Microsoft's Visual Studio Code.
+This is a combo TOX/VSCode extension that leverages the Language Server protocol to send a list of context sensitive auto-completion items to Microsoft's Visual Studio Code.